In the case of a dental emergency, we’re always here to help

 Why Choose Smile Solutions?

 We understand that dental emergencies cannot be planned for and sometimes can’t be prevented; accidents can happen at any time, often outside of normal clinic hours.
-That’s why we open early, close late and are open for our patients on Saturdays and Sundays.
+That’s why we open early, close late and are open for our patients.
 And the large scale of our practice means there is always a practitioner available when you need us.

 Our central location also makes it easy for patients to access emergency treatment.
 Whether you require emergency cosmetic dentistry, emergency root canal treatment, an urgent tooth removal or any other kind of acute treatment, you will be well looked after at your Melbourne dentist Smile Solutions.